Google Analytics & Tag Manager for WordPress

 With your Google Analytics tag now configured and published, Google Tag Manager will implement the tag on your website.
 In no time at all, your Google Analytics account will begin to collect user data, which you can then use to optimize your website for your audience.

-To optimize your website even further, consider WP Engine’s managed hosting plans.
+To optimize your website even further, consider WP Engine’s managed WordPress hosting plans.
 With quality hosting, you can be sure your website is always running as smoothly as possible.
 Get started today!